Tyne Bridge: History

 In 2012, the largest Olympic rings in the UK were erected on the bridge.
 The rings were manufactured by commercial signage specialists Signmaster ED Ltd of Kelso.
 The rings were over 25 by 12 metres and weighed in excess of four tonnes.
 This was in preparation for Newcastle hosting the Olympic football tournament, and the Olympic torch relay, in which Bear Grylls zipwired from the top of the arch, to Gateshead quayside.

 On 28 June 2012, a large lightning bolt struck the Tyne Bridge.
 It lit up the roads as the sky was very dark.
 The bolt, part of a super-cell thunderstorm, came with heavy rain – a month's worth of rainfall in just two hours – causing flash flooding on Tyneside.

 In 2015, Newcastle upon Tyne was a host city for the Rugby World Cup.
 Three matches were played at St James's Park, the home of Newcastle United Football Club.
 In recognition, a large illuminated sign was erected on Tyne Bridge.
 Similarly, the bridge was depicted in an official BBC trailer for the 2021 Rugby League World Cup (in reference to Newcastle being one of the host cities).

 On 13 November 2017, the Tyne Bridge was the venue for the Freedom on the Tyne finale, the finale of the 2017 Freedom City festival.
 The festival commemorated Newcastle's civil rights history and the 50 years since Dr Martin Luther King's visit to Newcastle, where King received his honorary degree from Newcastle University.

 Newcastle University and Freedom City 2017 wanted to use the Tyne Bridge to symbolically hark back in history to Edmund Pettus Bridge in Selma, Alabama where King was involved in one of the key moments for the struggle for civil rights in 1965.
 24 roads around the Tyne Bridge were closed for the day long event.
 The Freedom of the Tyne event featured the many civil right stories from history.
 The final event, revolved around the Jarrow Crusade which was described as a memorable closing to the finale.

-In June 2022 it was announced that the bridge will be refurbished, involving improvements to the structure and a full repainting.
-Funding will come from the Department for Transport and the councils of Newcastle and Gateshead.
+Maintenance

+The bridge had a major refurbishment in 2001.

+In June 2022, the Department for Transport and the local government funded the cycled refurbishment of the bridge.
+The costs increased from £12 million to £32 million during the negotiation period.
+On 11 September 2023, work began, and estimations calculated the work would take four years.
+The agreement involved a full repaint of the rusted steelwork.
+The local governments from Newcastle and Gateshead also contracted work for critical structural repairs, including steel and concrete fixes, bridge joint replacements, drainage improvements, waterproofing and resurfacing, and parapet protection.
+Work on the main bridge deck started in April 2024, with completion expected in time for the bridge's centenary in 2028.